blakeanator/Monkecoin/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Monkecoin Network Protocol consensus changes.

 Whether a pull request is merged into Bitcoin Core rests with the project merge